emberjs/guides/source/getting-started/js-primer.md

 ## `const` and `let` variable declarations

-Unlike some programming languages, in JavaScript where your variables are created depends on how you declare them.
-Because of this, classic `var` variable declarations in JavaScript can sometimes be tricky and create confusion over a variable's life cycle.

-By introducing the block-level variables (also sometimes called bindings) `const` and `let` in ES6, variable scope has been made easier to more explicitly control.
+In JavaScript, prior to ES6, there was only one variable declaration known as `var`.
+With ES6's `const` and `let` declarations there are now a few additional ways to declare variables that change when and how variables can be used.

 ### `var`

-In specifications prior to ES6, `var` variable declarations are *hoisted* to the top of the function they are declared irrespective of where in the function they are actually declared, including whether they are declared in a block such as an if statement.
+Classic `var` variable declarations are treated as if they were declared at the top of the function they are declared in irrespective of where in the function they are actually declared, including whether they are declared in a block such as an if statement.
+This treatment of `var` declarations is sometimes known as *hoisting*.
-Note that such hoisting only applies to variable declaration, not its initialization/assignment.
+Note that such hoisting only applies to a variable's declaration, not its initialization/assignment.

+Because of hoisting, classic `var` variable declarations in JavaScript can sometimes be tricky and create confusion over a variable's life cycle.

-Let's take a look at an example:
+Let's take a look at an example of hoisting with `var`:

 ``` javascript
 function getName(person) {